 Approximately 20,000 children are homeschooled full-time in Australia currently, with this figure rising each year.

 Short term homeschooling is not something most of us anticipate as being part of our future.
 Especially since official homeschooling requires formal registration and approval.

-Usually, we expect short term home school to be travel related.
-However, it may occur for unexpected reasons too, such as a national or global crisis, or illness preventing your child from attending traditional schooling.
+Usually, we expect short-term home school to be travel related.
+However, it may occur for unexpected reasons too, such as a national or global crisis, or an illness preventing your child from attending traditional schooling.

 As parents, we want to be confident we are giving our children the best educational experience, even if we ourselves may not be experienced in doing so.

 For me, I have previously worked in the field of psychology for many years, including a period of working with children in schools.
 I also studied to become a teacher, yet the idea of homeschooling is still completely daunting.
 What makes it especially daunting is simply that it’s not something we ever planned to do.